 Sec.
-29-4-2.
+29-3-2.
 Standards for Tree Canopy Requirements.

-(a) The Tree canopy requirements set forth in Table 1 above may be met through the preservation or planting of trees.
-However, when existing trees meet standards of health, condition, and suitability, and when it is feasible to preserve those trees within the framework of permissible uses, densities, design standards, and construction practices, all efforts shall first be made to meet the Tree canopy requirement through the preservation of trees before tree planting is allowed to meet any portion of the Tree canopy requirement.

-- (b) Tree canopy credit shall be given to existing areas of trees and forested areas designated to be preserved on plans and comprised of self-supporting and woody plant material exceeding five feet in height at time of plan submission provided that the trees and forested areas meet standards for health, condition, and suitability. - (c) Any portion of the Tree canopy requirement that cannot first be met through the preservation of trees as provided for in § 29-4-3 shall be provided through tree planting. - (d) Tree canopy credits for trees and plant material used to satisfy 20-year Tree canopy requirements shall be determined in accordance with the provisions of Vienna's Tree Preservation and Planting Guide.
+- (a) The tree canopy requirements set forth in Table 1 above may be met through the preservation or planting of trees.
+However, when existing trees meet standards of health, condition, and suitability, and when it is feasible to preserve those trees within the framework of permissible uses, densities, design standards, and construction practices, all efforts shall first be made to meet the tree canopy requirement through the preservation of trees before tree planting is allowed to meet any portion of the tree canopy requirement. - (b) Tree canopy credit shall be given to existing areas of trees and forested areas designated to be preserved on plans and comprised of self-supporting and woody plant material exceeding five feet in height at time of plan submission provided that the trees and forested areas meet standards for health, condition, and suitability. - (c) Any portion of the tree canopy requirement that cannot first be met through the preservation of trees as provided for in § 29-3-3 shall be provided through tree planting. - (d) Tree canopy credits for trees and plant material used to satisfy 20-year tree canopy requirements shall be determined in accordance with the provisions of Vienna's Tree Preservation and Planting Guide.

 Sec.
-29-4-3.
+29-3-3.
 Tree Preservation Requirements.

-- (a) Except as provided for in § 29-4-3(b), the percentage of the development site covered by Tree canopy at the time of plan submission shall equate to the minimum portion of the total 20-year Tree canopy requirement of § 29-4-2(a) that should be met by means of tree preservation.
-This minimum portion shall be identified in plats and plans as the "tree preservation target." - (b) Deviations, in whole or part, from the tree preservation target may be requested under the following conditions: - 1.
-Meeting the tree preservation target would prevent the development of uses or densities otherwise allowed by the Town Zoning Ordinance; - 2.
+(a) Except as provided for in § 29-3-3(b), the percentage of the development site covered by tree canopy at the time of plan submission shall equate to the minimum portion of the total 20-year tree canopy requirement of § 29-3-2(a) that should be met by means of tree preservation.
+This minimum portion shall be identified in plats and plans as the "tree preservation target."

+- (b) Deviations, in whole or part, from the tree preservation target may be requested under the following conditions: - 1.
+Meeting the tree preservation target would prevent the development of uses or densities otherwise allowed by the Town Zoning Ordinance. - 2.
 Meeting the tree preservation target would require the preservation of trees and forested areas that do not meet standards for health, structural condition, and other vegetation and risk management requirements. - 3.
-Construction activities could be reasonably expected to impact existing trees or forested areas used to meet the tree preservation target to the extent they would not likely survive in a healthy and structurally sound manner for a minimum of twenty (20) years in accordance with the post-development standards for trees and forested areas. - (c) Deviations from the Tree Preservation Target shall be granted for any of the justifications listed above provided that a written request is submitted and approved by the Director of Parks and Recreation. - (d) The Director of Parks and Recreation may grant additional canopy credits in order to encourage the preservation of forest communities that provide valuable environmental, ecological, and wildlife conservation benefits. - (e) All tree and forested areas designated to be preserved on plans shall be protected and managed during all phases of construction.
+Construction activities could be reasonably expected to impact existing trees or forested areas used to meet the tree preservation target to the extent they would not likely survive in a healthy and structurally sound manner for a minimum of twenty (20) years in accordance with the post-development standards for trees and forested areas. - (c) Deviations from the Tree Preservation Target shall be granted for any of the justifications listed above provided that a written request is submitted and approved by the Director of Parks and Recreation.
+The request must take the form of a letter addressed to the Director of Parks and Recreation that provides a site-specific narrative explaining why one or more of the conditions allowing a deviation set forth in (b) above should be considered.
+The narrative must also provide the basis for the deviation, a detailed description of how the deviation is the minimum necessary to afford relief and describe how the balance of the 20-year tree canopy requirements could otherwise be met by means of tree planting. - (d) The Director of Parks and Recreation may grant additional canopy credits in order to encourage the preservation of forest communities that provide valuable environmental, ecological, and wildlife conservation benefits. - (e) All tree and forested areas designated to be preserved on plans shall be protected and managed during all phases of construction.

 Sec.
-29-4-4.
+29-3-4.
 Tree Planting Requirements.